okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/user-query/index.md

 ## List all users

-The basic list-all-users command returns all users, that don't have a `DEPROVISIONED` status, to the default maximum limit of 200 records, if not specified.
+If a query does not include any of the parameters `search`, `filter`, or `q`, it returns all users (except those with DEPROVISIONED status), with a default limit of 200 records.
 For this simple use case, the list-all query performance is superior to other search options.

 > **Note:** For most scenarios, use a [search](#search-users) parameter to refine the number of users returned.